roocs/rook/Rook_WPS_ESGF2_talk_draft.md

 **The Rook API and processing model stay the same.**

 <!-- 1:00.
 The Ansible/VM/Slurm path is operational today.
 The container image,
-Docker, Kubernetes and a possible Helm chart are future ESGF2 work.
+Docker, Kubernetes and a possible Helm chart are future ESGF-NG work.
 They should not require a different client API or processing implementation.
 A site may keep Slurm or choose a container-native scheduler. -->